 In-kind or Cash Resources

 The sponsoring faculty member will include supervision of the fellow including periodic check-ins, site visits and collaboration with the fellow consortium supervisor if opportunities arise.
 This work is done to ensure graduate level learning experiences for the fellow and continues growth in understanding natural resource management.
 Developing a relationship between the faculty member, the Graduate Program on the Environment, and the river delta restoration consortium will enhance professional work that leads to increased knowledge and teaching about Puget Sound delta river restoration.
 Dr. Erin Martin has expertise studying carbon cycling in large rivers, and has conducted her research within the Amazon, Mekong, and Queets River basins.
 Although her work has traditionally been done upstream of saltwater intrusion to these environments, she is excited about the possibility of working in river deltas.
-She can bring her expertise to the consortium and expand the geographical knowledge of river systems at the local, regional and international scales if necessary.
 There are no cash resources available from The Evergreen State College to support collaboration between the college and the consortium.

 There are numerous ways in which the fellowship could become integrated into the graduate curriculum.
 As mentioned above, a major learning objective of the required (core) first-year programs is that students develop a strong understanding of how terrestrial, aquatic, and marine ecosystems function.
 In doing so, faculty examine key ecological processes occurring within each ecosystem type, and try to use case studies of current environmental problems as a platform for learning about these processes.
 Case studies are either based off of the peer-reviewed literature, or they are taken from real-world research problems that faculty members are engaged in.
 Currently, faculty members have developed case studies examining ecosystem functioning in forests, lakes, and open ocean environments.
 Although students learn about ecosystem functioning in estuarine and deltaic environments, the program currently does not have any case studies that complement the concepts presented in lecture/course readings.
 Dr. Martin would be excited to expand the set of case studies to include the restoration of river deltas.
 Faculty members would work with the fellow to design a case study that exposes students to techniques used in restoration.
 Ideally, faculty would tailor readings and lectures (both of these would hopefully be supplemented by materials developed by the fellow) to provide all students with the foundation to propose specific restoration plans to meet a particular restoration goal.
 Ideally, students would then visit the site and compare their proposed restoration plans with that which has been implemented at that particular location.
 The fellow would benefit by sharing his/her work with his/her home institution, and he/she would get the experience of working with faculty to design pedagogical activities on delta restoration.
+Finally, the fellow could develop a thesis project based on original research for the completion of the MES degree.
+This work could lead to further collaboration between MES students, faculty, and the consortium.